Hybrid Learning Model

 A majority of coursework is conducted online and at a distance: all courses include weekly web-based activity and monthly video conferences for students and faculty.

-Our programs are designed for professionals in a variety of career fields who wish to enhance and expand their skills or pursue research in health and wellness.
+Our degree programs are designed for professionals in a variety of career fields who wish to enhance and expand their skills or pursue research in health and wellness.
 With this transformative education, students in the program will learn how to:

 - Work to transform healthcare through humanistically informed research, practice, and education

-- Acquire knowledge and skills to transform healthcare practice and healthcare delivery
+- Acquire knowledge and skills to transform healthcare practice and healthcare delivery systems

 - Develop an approach emphasizing higher levels of health and wellness